iammeliaskhan/GuessTheWord/README.md

 - Implementing a difficulty level setting to allow players to choose the difficulty of the game
 - Adding a feature to allow players to input their own words to guess

-Contributing
+## Contributing
-Contributions to GuessTheWord are welcome!
+Contributions to **Guess The Word** are welcome!
 If you find a bug or have a feature request, please open an issue on the GitHub repository.
 If you would like to contribute code, please fork the repository and submit a pull request with your changes.
 ## Credits
 Guess The Word was developed by Elias Khan as a personal project.
 The list of pre-defined words was sourced from various online sources.